-Google: Microswimmers make a splash: Tiny travelers take on a viscous world, for research that describes movements of living things in the microscopic world as, “… very majestic, slow and regular…” That parallels the movement one seeks to experience in Tai Chi.
+Google [Microswimmers make a splash: Tiny travelers take on a viscous world] for research that describes movements of living things in the microscopic world as, “… very majestic, slow and regular…” That parallels the movement sought in Tai Chi.
+Google [Tai Chi – centertao]

-… Or the future I’d add!
+Or the future I’d add!
 This describes the essence of what I look for in doing Tai Chi.
-Picturing myself as a micro organism swimming in air can point me in the right direction.
+Picturing myself as a microorganism swimming in air can point me in the right direction.
 This is not far off the mark either.
-When I feel myself against the backdrop of eternity and the heavens above, it is easier to feel microscopic and vacant like a valley, as chapter 15 puts it.
+When I feel myself against the backdrop of eternity, it is easier to feel microscopic and vacant like a valley, as chapter 15 describes it.